rohankanojia25/sigil-website/README.md

   2. SCAN     the source is checked against every pattern in the
             |    exploit database (lib/patterns.js).
 Matches become flags.
             v
-  3. AI       source + flags go to Claude, which confirms real risks,
+  3. AI       source + flags go to an AI model, which confirms real risks,
             |    drops false alarms, and writes the summary and gas notes.
             v
   4. SHOW     result is printed in the terminal or drawn on the web page